carlosperezepfl/kubernetes-training/LAB-K8S-09/README.md

 ### For every rule, tell me what it is.
 ---

-Let's go back to the network-policies-example.yml to make it a bit more complex :
+✅ Let's go back to the network-policies-example.yml to make it a bit more complex :

 ``` shell
     $ vim network-policies-example.yml
 ```

-Let's add one or more rules allowing an operator (which we will call Watto) to communicate with the pod (postgresql)
+- ✅ Let's add one or more rules allowing an operator (which we will call Watto) to communicate with the pod (postgresql)

-Please note that operators have their own namespace (chaos) (for security reasons, activity monitoring, etc.).
+> **INFO** Please note that operators have their own namespace (chaos) (for security reasons, activity monitoring, etc.).

-Done ?
+- ✅ Done ?
 Let's see what it looks like !

 ``` shell
     $ cat network-policies-example-2.yml